(Avail. 24/7)

 What Is a RICO Charge?

-A RICO (pronounced ree-ko) Act charge is one where prosecutors believe that you are tied to organized crime.
-It is an acronym that stands for the Racketeer Influenced and Corrupt Organizations Act and a federal law created in the 1970s to make proving organized crime cases easier.
-Under the Act, severe fines and imprisonment penalties are authorized, including up to twenty years to life in prison for the most severe crimes, and a fine of up to $250,000 or two times the offense’s proceeds.
+A RICO (pronounced ree-ko) Act charge is one where prosecutors believe you are tied to organized crime.
+It is an acronym for the Racketeer Influenced and Corrupt Organizations Act and a federal law created in the 1970s to make proving organized crime cases easier.
+Under the Act, severe fines and imprisonment penalties are authorized, including up to twenty years to life in prison for the most severe crimes and a fine of up to $250,000 or two times the offense’s proceeds.

 In This Article

-A New Mexico federal crimes defense lawyer helps you understand what types of crimes fall under RICO, what prosecutors must prove to get a conviction, and how you can defend the charges you or your loved one face.
+A New Mexico federal crimes defense lawyer helps you understand what crimes fall under RICO, what prosecutors must prove to get a conviction, and how to defend the charges you or your loved one face.
 We wrote this post to help the wrongfully accused and their family members understand the RICO Act charges they face.

 What Are the 35 Crimes of RICO?

-The RICO Act gives prosecutors the ability to charge you with criminal enterprise offenses while forgoing the need to prove that you committed a crime directly.
+The RICO Act allows prosecutors to charge you with criminal enterprise offenses while forgoing the need to prove that you committed a crime directly.
 Federal laws allow you to be charged with racketeering or engaging in a racketeering pattern of organized crime in affiliation with a gang or criminal organization.

 The prosecutor must prove that at least two of the following 35 Crimes of RICO activity occurred within a ten-year period: